nushell/nushell.github.io/lang-guide/lang-guide.md

 ### String

+What it is: A string is a length of characters like 'hello' or '1234'

+Annotation: 'string'

 Nu supports Unicode strings as the basic text type.
 Internally strings are UTF-8 encoded, to ensure a consistent behavior of string operations across different platforms and simplify interoperability with most platforms and the web.
 They have an associated length and do not rely on the C-style null character for termination.
 As strings have to be valid UTF-8 for effective string operations, they can not be used to represent arbitrary binary data.
 For this please use the [binary data type](#binary).